Why you can trust The Zebra

 This information may come prepopulated with your address, but you should have an idea of your roof’s age.
 Like your home’s safety features, this can impact your premium.

-Here is an in-depth article discussing what homeowners insurance does and does not cover and lists some special considerations.
+See more information in our in-depth article discussing what homeowners insurance does and does not cover and some special considerations.

 Now that we’ve outlined what information you need to get a home insurance quote, let’s detail some key steps and takeaways to keep in mind as a first-time buyer.